 Many Hollywood productions and TV shows were filmed there: Tarzan the Ape Man starring Johnny Weissmuller, Creature from the Black Lagoon in 1954, Sea Hunt Starring Lloyd Bridges, and underwater scenes in two James Bond Films among numerous other productions have been filmed at Silver Springs.

 On our day of adventure at Silver Springs we of enjoyed the underwater view of the springs by taking the Glass Bottom Boat tour.

-Back in the 1930s a man named Colonel Tooey operated a jungle cruise at Silver Springs and to enhance his customer’s wildlife viewing experience he had the bright idea to place monkeys on a section of land now called Ross Allen Island.
-Unfortunately, Mr. Tooey did not bother to check out if these monkeys could swim and after a couple of days, he came back to the island to find that all the monkeys were gone.
+Back in the 1930s, a man named Colonel Tooey operated a jungle cruise at Silver Springs.
+To enhance his customer’s wildlife viewing experience, he had the bright idea to place monkeys on a section of land now called Ross Allen Island.
+Unfortunately, Mr. Tooey did not bother to check out if these monkeys could swim, and after a couple of days, he came back to the island to find that all the monkeys were gone.

 We entered at the main entrance off State Road 40 for our day of adventure at Silver Springs.
 At this entrance you can enjoy, the glass bottom boats, kayaking and the Ross Allen Island Boardwalk trail as well as other paved paths along the Silver River.

 Along the Silver River we saw tons of butterflies, birds, alligators and other wildlife while enjoying the view of the river and gardens.

 There is another entrance to Silver Springs State Park off State Road 35 that John and I have yet to explore.
 At this entrance are the campgrounds, cabins, Silver River Museum, The Cracker Village, and more hiking trails.

 If you park at the Main Entrance on SR 40, the cost of admission to Silver Springs is $2.00 per person.
 Children 5 and under are free.